 If you would like to talk to a counselor, we would like to help!
-Please fill out the brief questionnaire below so we can connect you to the right person.
+Please fill out the brief questionnaire below.
+All submissions go directly to our lead counselors and are completely confidential.

 What We Believe About Counseling

 God has answers to our deepest problems, and we hope to point you to his all-satisfying person.
 Everyone needs counsel at some point to help understand and respond to issues in life.
 Whether the issues are related to marriage, family, finances, depression, abuse, or a thousand other struggles, we all get stuck and overwhelmed and need the help of a caring, trusted counselor.